sirnewton01/godbg/README.md

 # Introduction

-Tired of using the plain gdb command-line tool to debug your Go/C/C++ applications.
-Godbg is a graphical web-based front end for gdb.
+Tired of using the plain gdb command-line interface to debug your Go/C/C++ applications?
+Godbg is a graphical web-based front end for gdb!

-The web-based UI makes godbg multi-platform and easier to remotely access your debug sessions.
+The web-based UI makes godbg multi-platform and easier for remotely accessing your debug sessions.

 # Features
 * Thread information
 * Execution control (step, next, interrupt)
 * Breakpoints (line and function, enable, disable)